 There’s been an explosion of golf cart usage in the Myrtle Beach area within the past year.
-With gas prices steadily increasing, it’s no wonder people are choosing this alternate form of transportation.
+With gas prices skyrocketing, it’s no wonder people are choosing this alternate form of transportation.
 Before you decide to hit the streets in your newly rented or purchased golf cart, familiarize yourself with the golf cart laws in Myrtle Beach, South Carolina.

 Rather than having to try to understand the lawyer speak that goes into these laws, let’s break the laws down into simple terms.
 The full law is available at the end if you’re into that sort of thing.

 Registering Your Golf Cart

 Your golf cart must be registered with the state, like a car or truck.
 You can register your golf cart at the DMV with proof of ownership and liability insurance and the reasonable fee of $5.
 This permit is good for 5 years or until you move.
 (If you’re renting your cart, your rental company should be taking care of all of this.)

 You can drive your golf cart on secondary streets (non-highways) where the speed limit is 35 MPH or less.
 You can cross the highway or street at an intersection if the cross street has a speed limit higher than 35 MPH.
 Basically, you can’t drive on US 17 Bypass or Business, US 501, SC-65 (Ocean Blvd between 27th Ave S and Sea Mountain Highway in North Myrtle Beach), and SC-9 (Sea Mountain Highway in North Myrtle Beach), but you are allowed to cross them.

 You can only drive your cart within 4 miles of the registered address or the entrance of your gated community if you live or rent in a gated community.